-Interest Rate Risk-Investments
+Interest Rate Risk - Investments.
 The District does not have a formal policy limiting investment maturities that would help manage its exposure to fair value losses from increasing interest rates.
 The District follows state law with investment activities.

-NOTE 4-RECEIVABLES
+NOTE 4 - RECEIVABLES

 Receivables are comprised of ad valorem taxes receivable, grants receivable and customer water billings.
 Capital grants receivable consist of expenses incurred for qualified capital expenses not yet reimbursed by the NMFA Water Trust Board or NMED.
 Receivable for water billings is water utility revenue billed and unbilled but earned which are not yet collected.
 Ad Valorem receivables represent current and delinquent taxes.
-The District considers the amount fully collectible and therefore has not estimated the amount of taxes levied that will be uncollectible.
+The District adjusts the receivable by the average of Santa Fe County's collection rate for the past three years.